llafuente/nema/README.md

 can even work.
 Like express routes.

-Zoned templates are generated files that are safe to edit by you (our belobed end-user).
-Zones are delimited with a HTML like comment.
+Zoned templates are generated files that are safe to edit by you (our beloved end-user).
+Zones are delimited with an HTML like comment.

 For example: